 - (1) Remove the fixing screws at the upper front of both sides, and turn the operation panel toward you. - (2) Remove the fixing screws of both sides.
-Remove the top cover set screws provided on both sides and pull the top covers A and B in this order straight upward to remove them.
+Remove the set screws for top cover provided on both sides and pull up the top cover straight upward.